AlexCue987/reveal.js/kotest.md

 ##### Lessons learned:

 * Kotest is designed and built by a committee
-* Not very consistent, both inside and outside
 * But it's a committee of us practitioners
 * 377 contributors, 4.5K stars on GitHub
 * If you have a problem, maybe kotest already has a solution